Michael Rutter: Awards and honours

-Rutter had honorary degrees from the universities of Leiden, Louvain, Birmingham, Edinbugh, Chicago, Minnesota, Ghent, Jyväskylä, Warwick, East Anglia, Cambridge and Yale.
-He remained in practice until late into his career and the Michael Rutter Centre for Children and Adolescents, based at Maudsley Hospital, London, is named after him.
+Rutter had honorary degrees from the universities of Leiden, Amsterdam (University of Amsterdam UvA), Louvain, Birmingham, Edinburgh, Chicago, Minnesota, Ghent, Jyväskylä, Warwick, East Anglia, Cambridge and Yale.

 Rutter was an honorary fellow of the British Academy and an elected Fellow of the Royal Society.
 He was a Founding Fellow of the Academia Europaea and the Academy of Medical Sciences and was knighted in the 1992 New Year Honours.
+The Michael Rutter Centre for Children and Adolescents, based at Maudsley Hospital, London, is named after him.

 In 1983 he gave the annual Swarthmore Lecture to a large gathering of British Quakers, attending their Yearly Meeting, later published as A Measure of Our Values: goals and dilemmas in the upbringing of children.

 In 2004 he was awarded the Society of Clinical Child and Adolescent Psychology Distinguished Career Award.

 Personal life and death

 Rutter married Marjorie Heys, a nurse, on 27 December 1958.
-The couple had three children, Sheila Carol, Stephen Michael, Christine Anne.
+The couple had three children.
 His interests included fell walking, tennis, wine tasting and theatre.

-Rutter died at home on 23 October 2021, aged 88, surrounded by his family.
+Rutter died at home in Dulwich, London on 23 October 2021, aged 88.